genesiscommunitysuccess/docs/versioned_docs/version-2023.1/01_getting-started/06_developer-training/02_training-content-day2.md

 Create requests on POSTMAN for all the events created so far.

 :::tip
-To help the trainees with postman, we have created a [public environment](https://www.postman.com/speeding-sunset-885495/workspace/genesis-developer-training).
+To help trainees with postman, we have created a [public environment](https://www.postman.com/speeding-sunset-885495/workspace/genesis-developer-training).

-Remember to first send the login request, it will automatically populates all environment variables, so you can use the other requests.
+Remember to send the login request first.
+This automatically populates all environment variables, so you can use the other requests.
 :::